seung-lab/fastmorph/README.md

 skimage expand_labels / 1 thread: 63.247 sec
 ```

-Here is the performance on a completely zeroed 512<sup>3</sup> volume:
+Here is the performance on a completely zeroed 512<sup>3</sup> volume for multilabel processing.

 ```
 erode / 1 thread: 0.462 sec